Shahrukh Khan Ki Maut

 Shahrukh Khan Ki Maut (Death of Shahrukh Khan) is a Pakistani short film directed and written by Ehteshamuddin and produced by Arjumand Rahim under the production banner of her company Natasha D'souza.
-It was aired in 2005.
+Th film aired in 2005.
 It stars Saife Hassan, Tabraiz Shah, Sajid Shah, Aqeel Ahmed, Mehmood Bhatti, Sajid Rafi, Saleem Mairaj, Rashid Farooqi, Sara Umer, Yahya Rashdi, Imran Ali, Shaheer, Shoaib Khan and Arif Khan.
-The film is based on the life of Murad and his sister and Murad's accidental death.
+The film follows the life of Murad, who is inspired by Bollywood actor Shah Rukh Khan and wants to be like him.